 photograph of students on a museum tour

-Students will participate in creative exercises that prompt a deeper understanding of the connection of art to identity.
-Students will view art as a reflection of themselves (mirror) and as an opening into the world (window) through interactive experiences that foster critical thinking and emotional intelligence (for high school students).
+Developed for high school and college students, tour attendees will participate in creative exercises that prompt a deeper understanding of the connection of art to identity.
+Students will view art as a reflection of themselves (mirror) and as an opening into the world (window) through interactive experiences that foster critical thinking and emotional intelligence.

 Tele-Tours for Veterans and Active Duty Military